-Music Scholars are expected to participate fully in the musical life of the school.
-They should be members of all ensembles appropriate to their instrumental speciality and they must remain members of one of the school's choirs throughout their time in the school.
+Our Music Scholars are expected to participate fully in the musical life of the school.
+They should be members of all ensembles appropriate to their instrumental speciality and will have plentiful solo performance opportunities, including performances at lunchtime recitals and teatime concerts.
+Their musical development will be supported with free weekly coaching sessions with one of our piano teachers.
+These can be used for practising pieces with piano accompaniment and for musicianship and general coaching.
 They are expected to take a lead in all musical activities and they should set a good example in participation, punctuality and general conduct.